-For example, Wis.
-State ANN. § 11.26 (4) provides that "no individual may make any contribution or contributions ... to any individuals who or committees which are subject to a registration requirement under § 11.05, including legislative campaign committees and committees of a political party, to the extent of more than a total of \$10,000 in any calendar year."
+1 For example, Wis.
+State ANN. § 11.26 (4) provides that "no individual may make any contribution or contributions ...to any individuals who or committees which are subject to a registration requirement under § 11.05, including legislative campaign committees and committees of a political party, to the extent of more than a total of \$10,000 in any calendar year."
 Section 11.38(1)(a) states that "No foreign or domestic corporation, or association organized under ch.
-185, may make any contribution or disbursement, directly or indirectly, either independently or through any political party, committee, group, candidate or individual for any purpose other than to promote or defeat a referendum.
-Further, no political party,
+185, may make any contribution or disbursement, directly or indirectly, either independently or through any political party, committee, group, candidate or

-- 2 You state that DPW is engaged in both Federal and non-Federal election activity. - 3 DPW plans to undertake one or all of the following activities: - 4 (1) Establish a building fund to purchase, renovate or construct a building to serve as - 5 new headquarters for its Federal and non-Federal activities. - 6 (2) Establish a building fund to pay-off the balance of its current lease on the building - which presently serves as a headquarters for its Federal and non-Federal activities. - 8 (3) Establish a building fund to pay the salary or fees and other expenses of an employee - 9 or consultant whose sole and exclusive responsibility is to raise funds for the building - 10 fund. - 11 (4) Establish a building fund to pay for the principal and interest for a mortgage for the - 12 purchase, renovation and/or construction of the building. - 13 (5) Establish a building fund to pay for any capital improvements to the office facility as - 14 defined by the Internal Revenue Code. - DPW, you state, will use the new or renovated facility to influence Federal and - non-Federal elections in a general way, but the described building funds will not be used - for the purpose of influencing any particular elections.
-Furthermore, DPW, in its capacity - as a registered entity with the Commission, intends to take the following actions and - observe the following conditions:
+You state that DPW is engaged in both Federal and non-Federal election activity.
+DPW plans to undertake one or all of the following activities:

+- (1) Establish a building fund to purchase, renovate or construct a building to serve as new headquarters for its Federal and non-Federal activities. - (2) Establish a building fund to pay-off the balance of its current lease on the building which presently serves as a headquarters for its Federal and non-Federal activities.2 - (3) Establish a building fund to pay the salary or fees and other expenses of an employee or consultant whose sole and exclusive responsibility is to raise funds for the building fund. - (4) Establish a building fund to pay for the principal and interest for a mortgage for the purchase, renovation and/or construction of the building. - (5) Establish a building fund to pay for any capital improvements to the office facility as defined by the Internal Revenue Code.

+DPW, you state, will use the new or renovated facility to influence Federal and non-Federal elections in a general way, but the described building funds will not be used for the purpose of influencing any particular elections.
+Furthermore, DPW, in its capacity as a registered entity with the Commission, intends to take the following actions and observe the following conditions: